anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 # workflow

-Here is a sketch of a workflow I've been using for working on medium-sized problems.
+Here is a sketch of a workflow I've been finding useful for working on medium-sized problems.

-#### Get into the problem: this is the stage to go fast, be messy, learn and get oriented
+### Get into the problem: this is the stage to go fast, be messy, learn and get oriented

 1. Research & document what I want to build
     1. I collab with the ai to dump background context and plans into a markdown file